-Boating is a cherished recreational activity by many Chicagoans.
-Spending a gorgeous, sunny day out on the water is fun and relaxing for the entire family.
+Boating is a popular recreational activity for many people in Chicago and elsewhere in Illinois.
+Spending a sunny day out on the water is fun and relaxing for the entire family.
 However, boating can be dangerous at times, and the potential for a boating accident always exists.
-According to the United States Coast Guard, alcohol use by a boat’s driver is a major contributing factor in numerous boating accidents—third behind only distracted driving and excessive speed.
+According to the United States Coast Guard, alcohol use by a boat’s driver is a major contributing factor in numerous boating accidents-third behind only distracted driving and excessive speed.

 Holding Drunk Boat Drivers Accountable

 Many people who are out operating boats simply believe that drinking is part of the fun of being on the water.
 Indeed, alcohol consumption has become part of boating culture.
 This does not change the fact that drunk boating is still highly dangerous and against the law.
 When a boat driver drinks and then causes a crash that injures others, that driver should be held liable to the fullest extent of the law.

 While criminal charges may result, a criminal case will not provide full compensation to injured victims for their many losses, which may include:

 - Medical bills

 - Emotional distress